scionproto/scion/doc/dev/design/private-ISDs.rst

 Alternative: Shared vs Separate Control Services
 ------------------------------------------------

-One open question is whether to separate control services (CS) foe each (P-)ISD.
+One open question is whether to separate control services (CS) for each (P-)ISD.

 For a typical set-up with only a few (P-)ISDs, a shared control service simplifies infrastructure cost.